samiboharupi/LetsUpgrade_py_B7_All_assignment_solutions/README.md

 # LetsUpgrade_py_B7_Assignments
-This repo contains all solutions for assignments in LetsUpgarde community.
+This repo contains all solutions for Python essential course assignments in LetsUpgarde community.